Crossed modular categories and the Verlinde formula for twisted conformal blocks: Complex analytic and topological -crossed modular functors

 The assignment $(X,\mathbf{m}_X,\mathbf{b}_X)\mapsto \pi_1(\tildeM^\Gamma_{X,\mathbf{m}_X,\mathbf{b}_X})$ defines a symmetric monoidal pseudo-functor from the category $\Xcal^\Gamma$ to the (2,1)-category of groupoids.
 We let $\pi_1\tildeM^\Gamma \to \Xcal^\Gamma$ be the corresponding symmetric monoidal category cofibered in groupoids over $\Xcal^\Gamma$. \end{proposition}

-In order to define $\Gamma$-crossed modular functors with central charge, we will need to consider certain central extensions of the towers of groupoids defined above.
+In order to define $\Gamma$-crossed modular functors with central charge, we will need to consider certain central extensions of some towers of groupoids associated to $\tildeM^\Gamma_{X,\mathbf{m},\mathbf{b}}$.
 Firstly, for a real symplectic vector space $V\neq 0$ we define $\Tcal_V$ to be the Poincare fundamental groupoid of the space of all Lagrangian subspaces of $V$.
 It will be convenient to set $\Tcal_0$ to be the groupoid with only one object $0$, with $\Hom_{\Tcal_0}(0,0)=\ZBbb$.
 For a smooth oriented surface $\Sigma$ with boundary, let $cl(\Sigma)$ be the closed oriented surface obtained by gluing disks to all boundary components $\pi_0\partial(\Sigma)$.
 Then we have the intersection form on $H_1(cl(\Sigma),\RBbb)$ making it a real symplectic vector space.

 We set $\Tcal_{\Sigma}$ to be the groupoid $\Tcal_{H_1(cl(\Sigma),\RBbb)}.$ We refer to \cite[\S5.7]{BK:01}, \cite[\S4.1]{BFM} for more properties and details. \begin{definition} For $({X,\mathbf{m}_X,\mathbf{b}_X})\in \Xcal^\Gamma$, let $\wtilde{\Surf}^\Gamma({X,\mathbf{m}_X,\mathbf{b}_X})$ be the groupoid whose \begin{enumerate} \item {\em objects} are tuples with $\Ycal\in \Tcal_{\Sigma}$ and the remaining data being that of an object of ${\Surf}^\Gamma({X,\mathbf{m}_X,\mathbf{b}_X})$.